pfoser/tutorial-express-leaflet/README.md

   body
     block content
 ```
-This template is used as a basis for actual web pages such as [index.pug](code/leaflet_express_pug/views/index.pug), which `extends layout`. [index.pug](code/leaflet_express_pug/views/index.pug) defines one `div` element for our Leaflet map object and also includes our Javascript code used to create the Leaflet web map (remember, browserify is used to package all libraries that we `require` in our code.)
+layout.pug is used as a basis for actual web pages such as [index.pug](code/leaflet_express_pug/views/index.pug), which `extends layout`. [index.pug](code/leaflet_express_pug/views/index.pug) defines one `div` element for our Leaflet map object and also includes our Javascript code used to create the Leaflet web map (remember, browserify is used to package all libraries that we `require` in our code.)

 ```pug
 // index.pug